willhoeft-it/NifiOllama/README.md

 ![alt text](images/basex_2.png)

-Our process didn’t just copy the description from LlavA — it also extracted structured keywords and technical file metadata such as timestamps, file sizes, and MD5 hashes.
+Our process didn’t just copy the description from Llava — it also extracted structured keywords and technical file metadata such as timestamps, file sizes, and MD5 hashes.
 These attributes help track file changes or detect duplicates.
 We also store details about the language model used, allowing us to add data from additional LLMs in the future.

 One of the first process steps in our NiFi process group is to filter the file names against the already known files in the database, so they will not be processed twice.
 You can select and delete documents here in BaseX, so they will be generated again.